Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Introduction

 \subsection{Related Work}

-Our work seeks to both evaluate and advance graph clustering techniques grounded in optimal transport.
-In particular, Section \ref{ot_graph} develops Gromov--Wasserstein methods, which form the core building blocks of our algorithms.
-Another optimal-transport-based approach for graph partitioning exists \parencite{ni2019community} but, to the best of our knowledge, is not directly applicable to attributed graphs, though still worth mentioning.
-This latter, based on Ollivier-Ricci curvature, leverages optimal transport to assign curvature values to edges, reflecting how probability mass spreads locally between nodes.
-Positive curvature typically corresponds to well-connected intra-community links, whereas negative curvature highlights inter-community “bridges”.
-By identifying and removing negatively curved edges, the method successfully reveals the community structure in complex networks.

-Beyond optimal transport, various strategies have been proposed for specificaly clustering node-attributed graphs, and comprehensive surveys exist on this topic, both on node and edge partitioning \parencite{bothorel2015clustering} and on the closely related problem of community detection \parencite{chunaev2020community}.
-The latter, being more recent, classifies the methods into three main categories, summarized here.
+Various strategies have been proposed specifically for clustering node-attributed graphs, and comprehensive surveys exist on this topic, both on node and edge partitioning \parencite{bothorel2015clustering} and on the closely related problem of community detection \parencite{chunaev2020community}.
+The latter classifies the methods into three main categories, summarized here.

 \paragraph{Early-fusion Methods} Early-fusion methods combine structural and attribute information prior to the community detection process.
-Several strategies exist: some approaches incorporate attributes directly into the graph by translating them into edge weights that capture attribute similarities \parencite{neville2003clustering}, thereby reducing the problem to clustering a weighted graph; conversely, other approaches discard the explicit network structure and instead encode structural information into pairwise node distances, which are then combined with attribute similarities \parencite{combe2012combining}.
-Finally, another methods rely on node-embedding techniques, for which a rich body of literature is available \parencite{cui2018survey}.
+Several strategies exist: some approaches incorporate attributes directly into the graph by translating them into edge weights that capture attribute similarities \parencite{neville2003clustering}, thereby reducing the problem to clustering a weighted graph.
+Conversely, other approaches discard the explicit network structure and instead encode structural information into pairwise node distances, which are then combined with attribute similarities \parencite{combe2012combining}.
+Finally, other methods rely on node-embedding techniques, for which a rich body of literature is available \parencite{cui2018survey}.

 \paragraph{Simultaneous Fusion Methods} Simultaneous fusion methods combine structure and attribute during the process of community detection.
 Several strategies have been proposed.
 A first modifies the objective functions of well-known algorithms such as Louvain or Normalized Cut.
 For instance, \cite{boobalan2016graph} use a Local Outlier Factor approach to form clusters, which are then partitioned using attribute similarity.
 Another approach relies on matrix factorization, in particular non-negative matrix factorization (NNMF), which approximates high-rank non-negative matrices by lower-rank factors to uncover latent clusters \parencite{berahmand2022graph}.